 Hinged Knee Brace

-A fractured knee brace is crucial to supporting your injured joint and preventing further damage. ( See Product)
+A fractured knee brace is crucial to supporting your injured joint and preventing further damage. ( See Product on Amazon)

 Hinged knee braces stabilize the knee and reduce the risk of re-injury.
 They are made of breathable material and are usually customizable, so you can adjust the fit to your specifications.